 What does it involve?

-The aim of the treatment is to remove all infectionimage003.
+The aim of the treatment is to remove all infection.

 Root canal treatment is a skilled and time-consuming procedure.
 Most courses of treatment will involve two or more visits to your dentist.